 - Wrap up: As you approach the end, you’ll work with your consultant to write a session record, which describes what you learned, how you learned it, and how you can use it for future writing.
 You’ll receive this record by email, and you can also ask your consultant to send a copy to your instructor.

-Signing up for an appointment
+Signing up for a synchronous appointment

 Some consultants are available in-person only, while others are available online only.
 Check the labels on the left-hand side of the main schedule or narrow your search by meeting mode to see who is available to meet in-person vs. online.
 You can schedule appointments for up to two weeks in advance.

-- Once you find an opening, fill out the appointment form, answer the questions, and save the appointment.
+Once you find an opening, fill out the appointment form, answer the questions, and save the appointment.
 Your saved appointment will appear in the “My Appointments” dropdown on the top menu bar.

 - Make sure that you upload your paper as a Word document and include your assignment instructions, revision goals, questions, and deadlines.
 If your document is longer than 6 double-spaced pages, please identify a specific section you’d like the consultant to focus on.